 So here’s the thing.
 Studies now clearly show that people can react negatively to all of these components of wheat – not just the alpha-gliadin and transglutaminase that celiacs react to.
 And the worst part of this is that up until about 2 weeks ago, no commercial labs were testing for sensitivity to these other subfractions of wheat.

 This means, of course, that it’s extremely likely that far more people are intolerant to wheat and gluten than conventional wisdom would tell us.
 In fact, that’s exactly what the latest research shows.
-Dr. Kenneth Fine, a pioneer in gluten intolerance research, has demonstrated that 1 in 3 Americans are gluten intolerant, and that 8 in 10 have the genes that predispose them to developing gluten intolerance.

 This is nothing short of a public health catastrophe in a nation where the #1 source of calories is refined flour.
 But while most are at least aware of the dangers of sugar, trans-fat and other unhealthy foods, fewer than 1 in 8 people with celiac disease are aware of their condition.
 A 1999 paper in the British Medical Journal illustrated this well: